Daniil Trifonov – Biography

 Trifonov’s pianism, with its captivating blend of power and poetry, bears witness to a unique talent.
 His inventive brilliance and individuality also extend to his growing reputation as a composer, which reached a new level in April 2014 when he performed the fiendishly difficult solo part in the world premiere of his First Piano Concerto at the Cleveland Institute of Music.

 Deutsche Grammophon announced the signing of an exclusive recording agreement with Daniil Trifonov in February 2013.
 His debut recital for the yellow label, recorded live at Carnegie Hall, combined Liszt’s formidable Sonata in B minor, Scriabin’s “Sonata-Fantasy”, and Chopin’s 24 Preludes op.
 28. The album was nominated for the 2015 Grammy® Awards in the Best Classical Instrumental Solo category and also helped Trifonov secure the 2014 ECHO Klassik Award for Best Newcomer of the Year (Piano).
 His second recording for the Yellow Label, released in August 2015, comprised a compelling interpretation of Rachmaninov’s Variations on a Theme of Paganini, made in company with the Philadelphia Orchestra and Yannick Nézet-Séguin, together with outstanding performances of Rachmaninov’s Variations on a Theme of Chopin and Variations on a Theme of Corelli.
-The album also included Trifonov’s own Rachmaniana, a virtuoso display piece for solo piano.
-His latest album, Transcendental, set for release in October 2016, contains Liszt’s complete concert Études.
-Trifonov, the first artist to record these fiendishly difficult works in full for Deutsche Grammophon, has been described by the Washington Post as “an heir to Liszt”.
+It also included Trifonov’s own Rachmaniana, a virtuoso display piece for solo piano.
+The album attracted worldwide acclaim from critics and audiences alike, and contributed to his winning the international public vote for Gramophone’s 2016 “Artist of the Year” award.

 Daniil Trifonov was born in Nizhny Novgorod on 5 March 1991, the son of professional musicians.
 “I started playing piano when I was five and was also composing and always playing some concerts,” he recalls.
 Daniil made his debut with orchestra at the age of eight, an occasion etched in the soloist’s memory by the loss of one of his baby teeth midway through the performance.
 During his student days at Moscow’s famous Gnessin School of Music, young Daniil borrowed historic recordings of great pianists from his teacher, Tatiana Zelikman, and absorbed lasting lessons from the recorded work of Rachmaninov, Cortot, Horowitz, Friedman, Sofronitsky and other representatives of a golden age of piano playing.
 “Among the pianists who inspire me nowadays are Martha Argerich, Grigory Sokolov and Radu Lupu,” he notes.